dradoaica/rebalancer-net/README.md

 - Consume a group of resources such as file shares, FTPs, S3 buckets between the instances of a scaled out application.

-- Single Active Consumer / Active-Backup
+- Single Active-Consumer / Active-Backup

 - Create an application cluster that consumes a single resource in a highly available manner.
 The cluster leader (Coordinator) consumes the single resource and the slaves (Followers) remain idle in backup in case the leader dies.